-The Coastal Georgia Historical Society manages the lighthouse, as well as the Old Coast Guard station, which has been converted into a Maritime Center museum (opening in 2018).
+The Coastal Georgia Historical Society manages the St. Simons lighthouse museum, as well as the Old Coast Guard station, which has been converted into a Maritime Center museum (opening in 2018).

 Hofwyl-Broadfield Plantation: When I think of plantations, I think grand houses with huge pillars holding up the front porch.
 That’s not quite what the Hofwyl-Broadfield Plantation house looks like, but it’s probably a little closer to the way noble Southern plantation owners lived.

-In addition to touring the house, try to find the geocaches located here, or just have fun exploring the grounds and the old dairy barns.
+In addition to touring the house, try to find the geocaches located on this Georgia State Parks historical sites, or just have fun exploring the grounds and the old dairy barns.
 The Georgia State Parks run the site and often have special hikes or other programming.

 Neptune Park, St. Simon’s Island: This seaside park is perfect for picnics under the giant live oaks.
 There are picnic tables and grills located just outside the gates to a children’s playground, although most kids end up climbing on the mother whale and her baby sculpture just as much as the climbing wall.

 Adjacent to the playground is an outdoor pool with zero entry for little ones and a water tower structure that sprays and dumps water on kids, and beyond that is a mini-golf course.
 Neptune Park is located in the Historic Village downtown very close to the St. Simon’s Island Lighthouse and the St. Simon’s Pier.